hariknl/commclassroomOP/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
+- Hi Kunal,I am Harikrishna Reddy, it is very good tuturiol on git&github I learned some many things in git via your tutorial Thankyou